munificent/craftinginterpreters/book/resolving-and-binding.md

 We stash the previous value of the field in a local variable first.
 Remember, Lox has local functions, so you can nest function declarations arbitrarily deeply.
-We need to keep track not just that we're in a function, but *how many* we're in.
+We need to track not just that we're in a function, but *how many* we're in.

 We could use an explicit stack of FunctionType values for that, but instead we'll piggyback on the JVM.
 We store the previous value in a local on the Java